- >Best Crypto Exchanges

 On Bitstamp, traders will notice that the platform has focused on increasing liquidity, making sure order execution is reliable, and providing consistent uptime.
 The platform also offers a number of API integrations with other applications that allow traders more flexibility in terms of how they interact with the cryptocurrency markets.

-With Coinbase Pro, you basically get all of these features as well.
-Neither of these platforms offer much in terms of advanced trading functionality such as margin trading.
+With Coinbase, you basically get all of these features as well.
 These are both pretty basic trading platforms where there is a focus on reliability and security rather than exotic trading opportunities.

 Ease of Use